Severson-Group/eMach/docs/source/user_guide.rst

 EvaluationStep
 ++++++++++++++

-The ``EvaluationStep`` protocol, is simple class which defines, how the state information should passed and returned for the ``step`` method.
-Concrete implementation of this class is where evaluations of machine designs will be implemented in practice.
+The ``EvaluationStep`` protocol defines how state information should passed and returned with the ``step`` method.
+This method is where the machine evaluation takes place.

 .. code-block:: python